pingcap/tispark/README.md

 ## How to build from sources

 TiSpark now supports Spark 2.3.0+、2.4.0+、3.0.0+ and 3.1.0+.
-The earlier TiSpark versions for Spark 2.1.0+ was not supported anymore.
+The earlier TiSpark versions for Spark 2.1.0+ are not supported anymore.

 Currently `java8` is the only choice to build TiSpark, run `mvn -version` to check.